 There's no doubt that Corey and I love talking about Generation Z. But those conversations don't have to end when the presentation session is over.
 Follow us on Twitter and continue the conversation about Gen Z.

 Whether learning takes place in a classroom, at a conference, during an event, or in your office, I aim to help others enhance their practice and improve the organizations in which they work.
 My professional focus areas include:

-As a speaker, I focus on presenting research findings on Generation Z from studies conducted by Dr. Corey Seemiller and I, as well as other national studies on Generation Z. These sessions are customized to suit the interests and needs of each group I work with.
+As a speaker, I focus on presenting research findings on Generation Z from studies conducted by Dr. Corey Seemiller and I, as well as other studies on Generation Z. These sessions are customized to suit the interests and needs of each group I work with.
 Some of my previous speaking work includes:

 Co-authored by Dr. Corey Seemiller and I, Generation Z Goes to College, focuses on the post-Millennial cohort of students.
 This book highlights research findings about Gen Z and how they will influence college and universities.
 It provides strategies for educators and administrators to successfully educate, engage, and empower Generation Z students.

 Corey and I discussed Generation Z implications for campus professionals and provide insights for enhancing practice on the college campus.

 I'm so blessed that my work allows me to do one of my favorite things--travel and connect with incredible people all over the U.S. and abroad.
 You can keep up with where I'm heading next.
 If I'm heading to your city, drop me a line so we can grab some coffee!

 I'll be delivering an educational session for communications professionals working with fraternity and sorority organizations.